October Health – 2025 Report

 16-17 Demographic in Canada

-The leading cause of stress for the 16-17 age group in Canada is academic pressure, including concerns about grades, exams, and post-secondary education planning.
-Workplace stress can also be significant for those balancing part-time jobs with school.
-Supporting this group through digital group sessions focusing on stress management and time management, like those provided by October, can be beneficial.
+The leading cause of stress for the 16-17 age group in Canada is academic pressure, including concerns about grades, exams, and future educational or career pathways.
+Workplace-related stress can also be significant, especially for those balancing part-time jobs with school.
+For supporting this group in a workplace or educational setting, digital group sessions and mental health assessments from platforms like October can be beneficial.

 How mental health affects the 16-17 demographic differently